mikedelafuente/game-jam-the-field/README.md

 # game-jam-the-field
 The Field: Manage a field to attract animals and build an ecosystem

+## The Idea
+Create a field that has a single bunny in it.
+Put plants in the field to attract more animals.

 ## The story
 Jose comes home from the city after his father has passed away - years after losing his mother.
 He arrives at a field with his father's ashes and a note to spread them under his father's favorite tree.